Last Updated on October 15, 2022 by Lori Geurin

-Intermittent fasting has many health benefits and is one of the quickest ways to lose weight with the least amount of effort.
-These strategies are useful if you’re just getting started with intermittent fasting or simply need to reboot your healthy lifestyle.
+Intermittent fasting has many health benefits and is one of the quickest ways to lose weight with the least effort.
+These strategies are useful if you’re just starting intermittent fasting or need to reboot your healthy lifestyle.
 These tips and tricks aren’t hard and fast rules but more like insider secrets that will power your momentum from the very start.

 - 12 Intermittent Fasting Tips For Beginners

 - 1. Stay hydrated by drinking plenty of water.

 - 2. Drink green tea and coffee during your fast.